grantdyergd/Plex-butler/replit.md

 1. **Scan**: Click "Scan for Candidates" to analyze your library
 2. **Review**: Candidates appear in an interactive table showing:
    - Show title and requester info
-   - Show status (Continuing/Ended)
+   - Show status (Continuing/Ended) - sortable, Ended shows first by default
+   - Size on disk, episode count, season count
+   - View count (total plays across all users)
    - Reason for inclusion (never watched, not watched recently)
    - Added date and last watched date
+   - Warnings for large shows (>50GB) and continuing series
+3. **Sort & Filter**: Click any column header to sort ascending/descending
+4. **Export CSV**: Download candidates list for offline review
-3. **Choose Actions**: For each show, select:
+5. **Choose Actions**: For each show, select:
    - **Delete** (red trash icon) - Remove from Plex and Sonarr
    - **Exclude** (yellow shield icon) - Add to exclusion list
    - **Ignore** (gray dash) - Take no action
-4. **Bulk Actions**: Use "Select All Delete", "Select All Exclude", or "Clear All"
+6. **Bulk Actions**: Use "Select All Delete", "Select All Exclude", or "Clear All"
+7. **Options**:
-5. **Delete from Sonarr DB**: Check this option to prevent shows from being re-added
+   - **Delete from Sonarr DB**: Prevents shows from being re-added
+   - **Quarantine mode**: Move files to trash folder instead of permanent deletion
-6. **Execute**: Click "Execute Selected Actions" to process your selections
+8. **Execute**: Click "Execute Selected Actions" to process your selections

 ### Exclusion List
 Add show titles to protect them from deletion.
 Managed via the web interface.